What is blepharitis?

 - A frothy discharge on the eyelid margins

 - Clogging up of the meibomian gland ducts on the eyelid margin resulting in the formation of a plug (see photograph above)

-- The formation of eyelid cysts (chalazia or meibomian cysts) as the blocked meibomian gland swells and bursts its capsule resulting in a red swollen eyelid (see photograph above)
+- The formation of eyelid cysts (chalazia or meibomian cysts) as the blocked meibomian gland swells and bursts its capsule resulting in a red swollen eyelid (see photograph below)

 Is it serious?

 No, it is not serious, and only very rarely causes any permanent damage to the eyes.
 However, blepharitis is a very persistent problem.
 (Blepharitis which is confined to the eyelid(s) on one side only should however be viewed with suspicion as very rare tumours can mimic blepharitis and lead to misdiagnosis).

 Yes, though treatment usually can only control the problem and cannot eradicate it altogether.
 Go to the following for further information about treatment options: